-LibreOffice Draw has a comprehensive selection of connectors, for example, when used in a flowchart or organization chart.
-The default set of connectors can be accessed using one of the following methods:
+Draw includes a selection of connectors for use in a flowchart or organization chart.
+The default set of connectors is accessed using one of the following methods:

 - Click the triangle ▼ to the right of Connectors on the Drawing toolbar to open a pop-up toolbar.
 The Connectors icon changes shape depending on the last connector used. - Select a connector from the options available in the Connectors panel in the Shapes deck on the Sidebar.